openstack-archive/cookbook-openstack-ops-database/README.md

 # Description #

-This cookbook provides a reference example of database configuration for the OpenStack **Grizzly** reference deployment provided by Chef for OpenStack.
-It currently supports MySQL and will soon support PostgreSQL.
+This cookbook provides a reference example of database configuration for the OpenStack **Havana** reference deployment provided by Chef for OpenStack.
+It currently supports MySQL and PostgreSQL.

 # Requirements #